-Welcome to part 2 of a short series about toilet training from the perspective of real Mums who have been there (and incidentally, all of them more than once!)
+Welcome to part 2 of a short series of posts about toilet training from the perspective of everyday Mums who have been there (and incidentally, all of them more than once).
+Today we are exploring the different approaches taken to potty training.

 What approach did you take to toilet training?